C0rtex5/Project/README.md

-🌟 PoliNexus - A Next-Generation 3D Creation Platform
+# PoliNexus

+AI and 3D software working together

 PoliNexus is a cutting-edge 3D software based on the Blender foundation, designed to deliver a seamless, intuitive, and highly adaptable environment for 3D modeling, animation, rendering, and beyond.
 With its integration of advanced AI tools like Ollama and Stable Diffusion, PoliNexus sets a new standard for collaborative creativity, combining robust features with user-driven customization.